dismad/zebraUtilities/dev/extractSupply_README.md

-# How to get lastest Supply info using a Zebra node
+# How to get latest Supply info using a Zebra node

 ## Install RUST